Fiat Panda: Panda 4x4

 The third generation all wheel drive Panda was introduced at the 2012 Paris Motor Show.
 The engine lineup includes the TwinAir turbocharged petrol engine and Multijet II turbodiesel.
 The TwinAir engine is linked to a six-speed transmission with a short ratio first gear and the Diesel is linked to a 5-speed transmission.

 The Panda 4x4 receives model specific bumpers with extra cladding, body side moldings, plastic wheelarch extensions and 175/65 M+S tires on 15" dark grey alloy wheels.
 The full-time all wheel drive system is composed by two open differentials front and rear and a rear-mounted electronically controlled coupling, which sends torque to the two axles in proportion depending on road conditions.

 At the rear is a specially developed torsion beam semi-independent suspension, a change from the previous generation's trailing arms.

 An electronically simulated locking differential (termed ELD, Electronic Locking Differential) supplements the open-type differentials.
 The ELD works automatically by braking the wheel(s) where the ESC sensors detect excessive wheel slip, thus making the differentials more torque to the wheels in better traction conditions; this functionality is useful on low-grip surfaces, and is activated by the driver via a console switch.

 All 4x4 models were discontinued in May 2022 because of components shortages, but Fiat reportedly hopes to bring back the 4x4 option in 2023.

 Panda Cross / City Cross

 Launched at the 2014 Geneva Motor Show, it is the range-topping, offroad-styled Panda.
 Mechanically it is based on the Panda 4x4, offering the same choice of powertrains.

 As in the previous generation the Cross is recognizable by its wider 185/65 tyres on specific alloy wheels, new fascias with prominent skid plates and unique broken up head- and taillights arrangement.
 The new bumpers, together with an increased ground clearance, give the car better approach and departure angles.

 From 2017, a 4x2 Fiat Panda Cross is offered under the name Fiat City Cross.

 In 2020, the Fiat Panda Cross and Fiat Panda City Cross changed names on the French market.
 Both models lost the "Panda" name: the Fiat Panda City Cross became the Fiat City Cross, and the Fiat Panda Cross became the Fiat City Cross 4x4.
 For other markets, this change did not occur.
 Late 2022, the name of the vehicle was changed again in France, as the Fiat City Cross became the Fiat Panda Cross (meaning Fiat France reused the original name of the Panda Cross 4x4 model to now designate the Panda Cross 4x2 model).

-Late 2022, as all Fiat Panda 4x4 models have been discontinued, Fiat renamed the Fiat Panda City Cross (Fiat City Cross in France) as Fiat Panda Cross in all markets.
+In late 2022, as all Fiat Panda 4x4 models have been discontinued, Fiat renamed the Fiat Panda City Cross (Fiat City Cross in France) as Fiat Panda Cross in all markets.
 In other words, the brand reused the original name of the Panda Cross 4x4 model to now designate the Panda Cross 4x2 model.